 Lower acquisition costs

-It costs a lot to acquire new customers, especially in industries with fierce competition based on product features and price.
-It is also valid for mature markets with well-known competing brands, each with a solid customer base.
+Acquiring new customers costs a lot, especially in industries with fierce competition based on product features and price.
+This is also true for mature markets with well-known competing brands, each with a solid customer base.
 That’s why you should always explore opportunities to improve customer satisfaction.

-In addition, other costs would go down when your customers are satisfied.
-A great example is a cost of providing customer support.
+Other costs would go down when your customers are satisfied.
+A great example is the cost of providing customer support.
 More support tickets mean you need more people to handle them.

 Also, when the customer contacts the support team, it’s too late, and the experience is already not optimal.
 Your clients end up dealing with issues instead of enjoying the experience.
 Why go down this spiral when you can ensure excellent customer satisfaction ahead of time?